Q: What is the Self-Sufficiency Standard?

 Q: Isn't it unrealistic to expect employers to pay workers these wages?

 A: Yes, sometimes it is unrealistic.
 Yet it is reasonable to hold employers responsible for paying decent wages and providing benefits, such as health insurance and benefits to their workers.
 At the same time, employers are only one of several stakeholders who have a role in ensuring that families have incomes sufficient to cover their costs.
 The government has a role in ensuring that job training and education, as well as work supports such as child care assistance, are affordable and accessible to families.
 Individuals are responsible for taking advantage of opportunities to invest in themselves and their potential.

 Q: What is the difference between a "living wage," minimum wage, and the Self-Sufficiency Standard?

 A: The Self-Sufficiency Standard calculates the amount of income a given family would need to cover all of their basic needs without public or private supports.
 “Living wage” ordinances require public entities—such as a city or county government, as well as sometimes private businesses contracting with the government—to pay their employees a “living wage.”
 Across the country, “living wages” have ranged anywhere from $9.00 to $16.00 an hour, with many requiring businesses to pay a higher wage if health insurance is not provided to the employee.
 Twenty-nine states plus the D.C. have minimum wage rates higher than the federal minimum wage of $7.25 per hour.
-The highest, Massachusetts and Washington, is $11 per hour.
+The highest, Washington, is $13.50 per hour.